Roof tiles: Ludowici tiles

-In 1881 Wilhelm Ludowici developed his own interlocking tile, an improvement upon the earlier designs which incorporated a double-rebate on the side, double head-fold at the top of the tile, and a strategically designed surface pattern for repelling water and melting snow from the top of the roof.
-Unlike other designs, Ludowici included his tile's central rib for functional reasons rather than aesthetic.
+In 1881 Wilhelm Ludowici developed an interlocking tile to improve upon the earlier designs.
+His design incorporated a double-rebate on the side, double head-fold at the top of the tile, and a strategically designed surface pattern for repelling water and melting snow from the top of the roof.
+Unlike other designs, Ludowici included the tile's central rib for functional reasons rather than aesthetic.

 Ludowici's design was mass produced in Germany and later the United States by the Ludowici Roof Tile company, who advertised the pattern as French tile.

 Many tiles found in the Mangalore region of India are derived from or made in this pattern.
 Clay roof tiles had been produced in the region since missionary Georg Plebst set up the first factory at Mangalore, Karnataka, India, in 1860 after finding large deposits of clay by the banks of the Gurupura and Netravati rivers.
 The initial tiles they produced were similar to the Gilardoni brothers' design, but later tiles adopted Ludowici's pattern.
 Over the years ten companies produced Mangalore tiles, which were exported around the Indian Ocean and subcontinent.